SUFFERING: THE TRADITIONAL FIRST TRUTH

 The Story Line

 During the first 450 years as Buddhas's ideas were developed and translated before being written; early Buddhists and story tellers created legends about him.
-This is human culture, it would be unnatural not to do this.A basis for the idea that dukkha refers to worldly suffering, is found in the story of how Buddha started on his quest for enlightenment.
+This is human culture, it would be unnatural not to do this.The legendary story of how Buddha started on his quest for enlightenment offers a solid basis for the idea that dukkha refers to worldly suffering.

 The story is that Buddha who certainly was a prince, after a sheltered life, one day when he was around 30 years old, asked to go outside his palace walls where he saw old-age, sickness and death for the first time.
-And so he left his home to seek the answer to this worldly suffering.
+And this is given as the reason he left his home to seek enlightenment and the answer to suffering.

-And so the obvious, logical conclusion to this story is for him to find the answer to worldly suffering.
+The obvious, simple, and logical conclusion to this story is for him to find the answer to worldly suffering.

-As a prince, his teachers would have been Hindu priests who would have taught from religious ideas which discussed truth, life and death, and most probably instilled a thirst for the truth in him.
+As a prince, his teachers would have been Hindu priests who would have taught religious ideas which discussed truth, life and death.
+This could understandably have instilled a thirst for the truth in him.

-This story line about worldly suffering is so limiting.
+This story line about worldly suffering is extremely limiting.
 Buddha found the truth.
 The truth about how to find fulfillment in life – not just the truth about suffering.

 The simple truths have been obscured with romantic stories and legends.
 This has confused countless generations of Buddhists.